cobeylab/version-control-training/README.md

 ## Visualization of Branching and Merging

 The process that this lesson covers is usually depicted as follows.
-Lines are branches, dots are commits.
+Lines are branches.
+Dots are commits.
 Over time, the lines get longer left-to-right as commits are added (changes are made).

 **State of the repository now**